 The General Data Protection Regulation is an EU law that is uniformly binding in all 27 member states.

-GDPR controls how websites, companies and organizations, including your Shopify stores, are allowed to handle personal data, which is anything from names, e-mail addresses, ip address, browser history and many other things.
+GDPR controls how websites, companies, and organizations, including your Shopify stores, are allowed to handle personal data, which is anything from names, e-mail addresses, IP addresses, browser history, and many other things.

 GDPR vs LGPD

 GDPR’s definition of “personal data,” is mentioned as “…any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier…”The LGPD defines “personal data” as “information regarding an identified or identifiable natural person.”
 These definitions are practically identical, and the small difference is probably down to translation.
 However, whereas the GDPR provides examples of personal data, the LGPD does not.
 This means that there might be more room for interpretation of the LGPD.
 The list of “sensitive personal data” in the LGPD is identical, except that it includes one additional category: information regarding an individual’s membership of religious, philosophical, or political groups.The terms “controller” and “processor” are present in both the GDPR and the LGPD, but they are defined differently in the two laws.Despite the different wording, the GDPR’s definitions have retained the same core meanings in the LGPD.The LGPD’s definition omits the phrase “alone or jointly with others.”
 Accordingly, unlike the GDPR, the LGPD does not include the concept of “joint controllers.”